Li-Tong-621/DMID/README.md

 python utils_cal_N_2.py
 ```

--  🔨 To perform our improved noise transformation method by yourself:
+-  🔨 To perform our improved noise transformation method by yourself, or denoised any give noisy image, please firstly perform noise transformation and then denoise the intermediate image:

 ```
 python main_for_real_NT.py
+python main_for_real.py
 ```

 -  🔨 We provide a new code for real-world image denoising (main_for_real.py), because there are some errors, which i didn't find, in original code for real-world image denoising (main_for_real_o.py).